yosuzuk/lagrange-data/guide/map_builder_en.md

 <point><point><point><point> <color> <number> [<organization>]
 ```

-You can place multiple regions after the `$region` keyword.
+You can place regions after the `$region` keyword.
 Each region needs to be a new line and requires four coordinates, a background color and a region number.
 The "organization" label is optional.

 Coordinates need to be in the following order:
 - a point to mark the inner radius